A Nation of Artists

 EXHIBITION SUPPORT

-A Nation of Artists is organized by the Pennsylvania Academy of the Fine Arts and the Philadelphia Art Museum.
+A Nation of Artists is organized by the Philadelphia Museum of Art and the Pennsylvania Academy of the Fine Arts.

-This exhibition is made possible by The Middleton Family.
+Lead support for the exhibition and programs is provided by The Middleton Family.

-Major support is provided by Constance Hess Williams and Sankey Williams, the Connelly Foundation, and The Victory Foundation.
+Major support is provided by the Connelly Foundation, The Victory Foundation, and an anonymous donor.

 Significant support is provided by The City of Philadelphia and Mayor Cherelle L. Parker, the Philadelphia Funder Collaborative for the Semiquincentennial, Schoelkopf Fine Art Advisors, and Grace and Andrew Schoelkopf.

-Additional support is provided by the 25th Century Foundation, Mr.* and Mrs. John A. Nyheim, an anonymous donor, and other generous supporters.
+Additional support is provided by the 25th Century Foundation, Lawrence H. and Julie C. Berger, Mr.* and Mrs. John A. Nyheim, Marsha and Richard Rothman Family Foundation, an anonymous donor, and other generous supporters.

 This exhibition is sponsored by

-The presentation of A Nation of Artists at the Pennsylvania Academy of the Fine Arts is made possible by significant grants from the Henry Luce Foundation, the Richard C. Von Hess Foundation, the Terra Foundation for American Art, the William Penn Foundation, and generous individual donors.
+The presentation of A Nation of Artists at the Pennsylvania Academy of the Fine Arts is made possible by significant grants from the Henry Luce Foundation, Richard C. von Hess Foundation, Julie Jensen Bryan and in memory of Robert Bryan, the Terra Foundation for American Art, the William Penn Foundation, Atelier Fine Art Services, LLC, and generous individual donors.

-All exhibitions at the PMA are underwritten by the Annual Exhibition Fund.
-Generous support is provided by Andrea Baldeck, M.D.; Julia and David Fleishner; Robert Hayes; and Mark W. Strong and Dana Strong.
+All exhibitions at the Philadelphia Museum of Art are underwritten by the Annual Exhibition Fund.
+Generous support is provided by Andrea Baldeck, M.D.; Julia and David Fleischner; Robert Hayes; and Mark W. Strong and Dana Strong.

 We're so excited you're planning to visit PAFA!